 Compassion Mind Training has shown that it increases emotional regulation, well-being, resilience, positive relationships, healthy lifestyle and a sense of meaning in the world.
 Compassion-Focused Therapy which has also been called Compassionate Mind Training has been used for clinical individual as well as group programs.

-In this program, we will present the complete conceptual framework and applications of Compassion-Focused Therapy which is essential for Compassionate Mind Training.
-The content of the program will be interactive, didactic and experiential.
-In addition, you will be learning practices from the Mindful Self-Compassion to assist in the development of a compassionate mind.
+In this course, we will teach the complete conceptual framework and applications of Compassion-Focused Therapy which is essential for learning Compassionate Mind Training.
+The content of the course will be interactive, didactic and experiential.
+In addition, you will present some practices from Mindful Self-Compassion to assist in the development of a compassionate mind.

-This 6-week program aims to introduce a thorough foundation of Compassion-Focused Therapy and Compassionate Mind Training, such as how we can work with the Evolutionary Brain Model, the Tricky Brain, the Three Circles of Emotions, the Multiple-Selves, The Inner Critic, the Compassionate Self and use Case Formulations in your work.
+This 6-week course (12 hours) aims to introduce a thorough foundation of Compassion-Focused Therapy and Compassionate Mind Training, such as how to work with the Evolutionary Brain Model, the Tricky Brain, the Three Circles of Emotions, the Multiple-Selves, The Inner Critic, the Compassionate Self and complete Case Formulations.

 Session 1: Compassion in Therapy